StanBankras/r2d2-team-b/README.md

 Our implementation of socket.io is relatively simple, it follows the example on [socket.io](https://socket.io/get-started/private-messaging-part-1/) and the [example Justus showed us](https://github.com/ju5tu5/barebonechat).

-The clients navigate to our website and are greeted with our faces and a chatbox on the rightside (desktop format).
+The clients navigate to our website and are greeted with our faces and a chatbox on the rightside <sub>(desktop format)</sub>.
 This established a socket connection that persists with each connected user.
 Everytime someone sends a message socket.io relays this event to the other clients.

 ![Socket.io communication](https://user-images.githubusercontent.com/13199349/113706950-851bd800-96df-11eb-86b0-82f44f54190a.jpg)